denis-beurive/ubuntu-docker-dev/README.md

 Before you can build the image, or run a container, you must start the Docker Deamon.
 This is done through the GUI.

+# Resources

+* [StackOverflow](https://stackoverflow.com/questions/75675823/docker-build-script-to-execute-does-not-exist-but-it-actually-exists-works): a workaround for a strange problem on Windows only.
+* [StackOverflow](https://stackoverflow.com/questions/54397706/how-to-output-a-multiline-string-in-dockerfile-with-a-single-command): multiline string in a `Dockerfile`.